 The cool thing about abs though is that they all look amazing so long as they are big enough and lean enough.
 Every set of abs will be different—and all will be badass.

 Not all skinny guys have a low body fat percentage.
-Many do, but a lot of the guys who are the most interested in getting abs are the ones who have a naturally softer stomach.
+Many do, but it’s fairly common for skinny guys to be between 15–20% body fat, which is characterized by a softer stomach.
 Building up bigger ab muscles when there’s a substantial amount of fat on top of them will just push the fat out further.
 Not the desired effect.

 But let’s say you’re closer to 20%.
 That’s not the end of the world.
 Your body fat is still fairly healthy, and if you decide you want to be lean enough for abs, you’re not that far away.
 Here’s what you can realistically expect after three months of scientifically cutting—all muscle maintained, 20 pounds of fat lost:

 While doing this you’ll want to be following a good lifting program.
-If you’re new to lifting and eating scientifically you should be able to build some muscle while you do it, and if you’re already somewhat muscular (as I was) you can expect to maintain your muscle mass and strength.
+If you’re already somewhat muscular (as I was) you can expect to maintain your muscle mass and strength.
+But if you’re new to lifting and eating scientifically, you should be able to build some muscle while losing fat—the holy grail!

 How to Build Badass Abs